Africa: Vaccination rollout hindered by hesitancy, low supply | DW | 21.08.2021

 "Why do I need a vaccine when there are natural remedies that can heal us?
 And also, I have seen the after-effects of these vaccines.
 Some of their hands and shoulders get swollen.
 Some of them even get sick," one resident of Johannesburg told DW.

-While many rich nations have inoculated more than half of their populations, with plans for booster jabs underway in some, third world countries are seriously lagging — said James Nduati, a member of the Kenyan parliament.
+While many rich nations have inoculated more than half of their populations, with plans for booster jabs underway in some, developing countries are seriously lagging, said James Nduati, a member of the Kenyan parliament.

 "We put in money to buy vaccines, but one of the challenges with the vaccines is that they are not available anywhere.
 So globally, African citizens have been treated as second-class citizens," Nduati said.